radiodan-archive/project/radiodan_proposal.markdown

 Who?
 ----

-The initial development stage would involve a team of three (Dan, Libby, Andrew N) working in two closely-tied streams, over the course of one full sprint cycle.
+The initial development stage would involve Dan and the apps team working in two closely-tied streams, over the course of one full sprint cycle.

 1. Radiodan "Core" Development

     Dan is currently the sole developer of [Radiodan](http://github.com/pixelblend/radiodan).
 He has begun to abstract the core elements from his initial 10% time hacks into a software library that other projects can build from.
 He would spend the initial sprint finishing and documenting this work in order to produce a 1.0 release as a publicly available Ruby gem.
 The initial feature set of this would be heavily influenced by the prototypes being created in parallel by the rest of the team.

 2. Hardware / Software prototype built on Radiodan